bevy-cheatbook/bevy-cheatbook/src/contributing.md

 Feel free to submit PRs for anything you consider useful.
 I will review them with you, so we can edit as needed to bring them to the style and quality desired for this book.

+Even if you just have an idea, but don't want to write the content yourself, suggest it in an issue!

 Be civil.
 If you need a code of conduct, have a look at Bevy's.

 ## Example Code